 Turkish driving manners can be, shall we say… assertive.
 There are some crazy drivers in Türkiye, but the same can be said for any country.
 The roads are high quality and, for the most part, extremely safe.
 However, you will need to stick to speed limits and always wear a seatbelt, even if local drivers don’t occasionally do the same.

-If you keep all these tips for driving in Turkey in mind, traveling by car is easily the best way of getting around Türkiye.
-After all, nothing offers you the sheer amount of freedom and flexibility that your own set of wheels can provide while sightseeing following your own itinerary.
+If you follow all these tips for driving in Turkey, traveling by car is easily the best way to get around Türkiye.
+After all, nothing offers the sheer amount of freedom and flexibility that your own set of wheels can provide while sightseeing and following your own itinerary.

-Driving in Turkey shouldn’t be avoided as it’s a great way to get around and see more, but you must be cautious and stick to the rules.
+Driving in Turkey shouldn’t be avoided, as it’s a great way to get around and see more, but you must be cautious and follow the rules.

 I’ve drive thousands of kilometers in Turkey and have received a few fines along the way. 🤣 They are generally cheaper than western countries.